Justice (DC Comics): Development

-Coming off their previous project, Earth X from Marvel Comics, Alex Ross, Jim Krueger, and Doug Braithwaite started on Justice, a 12-issue bi-monthly series.
+After releasing their previous project, Earth X for Marvel Comics, Alex Ross, Jim Krueger, and Doug Braithwaite started developing JUSTICE, a 12-issue bi-monthly series.
+All layouts and pencils were provided by Braithwaite, then painted over by Ross.
 Ross described the series as a full-on superhero war, the Super Friends versus the Legion of Doom, to the death.

-Ross had stated that, following Kingdom Come, he wanted to break away from the 1990s fixation with superhuman wars, and focused on The World's Greatest Super-Heroes.
-It was only following that that he could return to the war stories he is known for, like Kingdom Come.

 Plot

-Several supervillains start having recurring nightmares where Earth is destroyed by a nuclear Armageddon that the Justice League of America fails to prevent.
+Several supervillains start having recurring nightmares where Earth is destroyed by a nuclear armageddon that the Justice League of America fails to prevent.
 Believing that the League's overconfidence in their own abilities and the exaggerated faith humanity has in them will be their ruin, the villains decide to band together to destroy the Justice League and save the world as they see fit.
 Toyman, Scarecrow, Poison Ivy and Captain Cold help solve the world's greatest problems, like hunger and physical disabilities, which turns public opinion against the Justice League.

 Meanwhile, Lex Luthor and Black Manta capture Aquaman and take him to an alien city located within a black sphere at the bottom of the sea, where he is left under the care of Brainiac.
 The Martian Manhunter locates him, as Aquaman has telepathically instructed the oceanic wildlife to form lines visible from space that point to his location.
 Before he can free Aquaman, the Manhunter is ambushed by Gorilla Grodd, who incapacitates him with a psychic attack.

-Batman captures The Riddler, who had stolen secret files about the Justice League's members' weaknesses from the Bat-Computer, and imprisons him in Arkham Asylum, but he is rescued by Luthor.
-In the process, the Joker finds out that he hasn't been invited to Luthor's secret society of supervillains and becomes furious.
+Batman captures the Riddler, who had stolen secret files about the Justice League's members' weaknesses from the Bat-Computer, and imprisons him in Arkham Asylum, but he is rescued by Luthor.
+In the process, the Joker finds out that he has not been invited to Luthor's secret society of supervillains and becomes furious.

-Red Tornado eventually finds clues that might lead to Aquaman's location, but is surprised by a traitor among the Justice League's ranks, who destroys him and gives Grodd access to the Watchtower's computers and its members' secret identities.
+Red Tornado eventually finds clues that might lead to Aquaman's location, but is surprised by a traitor among the Justice League's ranks, who destroys him and gives Grodd access to the Justice League Watchtower's computers and its members' secret identities.

 Superman is attacked by Metallo, Parasite, Bizarro and Solomon Grundy.
 He emits a call for help that the Flash tries to answer, only to find out he has been poisoned by Captain Cold and is being forced to run non-stop until he dies from exhaustion.

 Wonder Woman is poisoned by Cheetah with the blood of a Centaur, and starts to revert to the clay from which she was born.
-The Green Lantern is ambushed by Sinestro and teleported to the end of the Universe; without enough energy to return, Hal transforms himself into pure energy and stores himself inside his power ring in order to survive.
+The Green Lantern is ambushed by Sinestro and teleported to the end of the universe; without enough energy to return, Hal transforms himself into pure energy and stores himself inside his power ring to survive.